 The natural diamond industry is one with many facets.
 What brings us together as one is our love and appreciation of this rare gift from Nature - that allows us to share the beauty of billion-year-old natural diamonds with the people of the world.

-Another priority for the diamond industry, of course, is the need for conservation of the planet.
+Another priority for the diamond industry, of course, is the absolute need for sustainability and nature conservation in every stage of the diamond pipeline, with particular emphasis during the mining stage.
 Natural diamond miners and producers are committed to controlling and reducing their environmental impact on the Earth’s fragile ecosystems in the remote regions where diamonds are mined.

-From the rural snow covered lands of Canada to the resource rich grasslands of Botswana all the way to deep within the Australian desert...the modern diamond mining industry has had a positive influence spanning the globe.
-Along with this positive social impact, the natural diamond industry supports the livelihood of 10 million people globally and means happiness and security to many hundreds of millions more.
+From the rural snow covered lands of Canada to the resource rich grasslands of Botswana all the way to deep within the Australian desert...the modern diamond mining industry has worked to leave a positive social impact in all the regions where it has been active.
+Along with this positive social impact, the natural diamond industry supports the livelihood of 10 million people globally and also brings happiness and security to many hundreds of millions more.

-History tells us that the diamond's attraction has endured across the wealthier and developed societies over centuries.
+History tells us that the diamond's attractiveness has endured across the affluent and developed societies over the centuries.
 There have been compelling reasons for this.
 Now this desire for, combined with a better understanding of diamonds is spreading to many developing societies.
-The natural diamond's future is shining bright.
+The natural diamond's future is looking bright.

 Every natural diamond is unique, like a fingerprint